 Surgical shoulder stabilisation is sometimes necessary to repair torn or overstretched ligaments, repair Bankart lesions etc and prevent a future shoulder dislocation.
 With surgery, the chances of recurrent dislocation for all patients overall are about 5%.

-You will advised whether this option is suitable for you after discussions between your doctor and physiotherapist have assessed your shoulder and analysed your response to non-operative treatment.
-Your physiotherapist will provide you with a progressive and recovery appropriate strengthening plan to address your shoulder dislocation/instability.
+You will advised whether this option is suitable for you after discussions between your doctor and Physiotherapist, having assessed your shoulder and analysed your response to non-operative treatment.
+Your Physiotherapist will provide you with a progressive and recovery appropriate strengthening plan to address your shoulder dislocation/instability.
 Pure Physiotherapy works with leading shoulder specialists to provide assessment and diagnosis, non-operative and post-operative shoulder rehabilitation programs.

 If you have any questions about your shoulder, please ask your Physiotherapist.